 Involvement with the Delaware River Scenic Byway was a natural progression for me.
-I feel fortunate to serve on the DRGP board and serve as the Byway administrator, helping to promote cross-river connections and communication.
-Promoting preservation of the natural, cultural, and recreational resources of the lower Delaware River in New Jersey and Pennsylvania has always motivated me.
+I feel fortunate to be an advisor to the DRGP board where previously I served as the Delaware River Scenic Byway administrator, helping to promote cross-river connections and communication.
+Supporting preservation of the natural, cultural, and recreational resources of the lower Delaware River in New Jersey and Pennsylvania has always motivated me.
 Using the arts to enhance and recognize the value of our natural resources is a passion and so I also serve as a board member of Artsbridge Inc, a regional art association, I am a Delaware River Region Artists and serve on the Somerset and Hunterdon County Cultural and Heritage Commissions grant panels.

 To enjoy smell of spring, the sound of a river flowing, the sight of beautiful landscape or the feel of soft moss under your toes is